Rajan Zed has criticized Coldplay's music-video featuring Beyoncé titled Hymn For The Weekend , claiming it trivializes Hinduism.

-There still may be hope for Indian Tarantino fans as India's Government has been listening to appeals by film makers and there have been several recent examples where the government has overruled censor cuts in Mastizaade, Kya Kool Hain Hum 3 and
+There still may be hope for Indian Tarantino fans as India's Government has been listening to appeals by film makers and there have been several recent examples where the government has overruled censor cuts in Mastizaade, Kya Kool Hain Hum 3

 Ofcom has announced the appointment of two new, non-executive members to its Board.
-Non-executive directors are appointed by the Department for Culture, Media
+Non-executive directors are appointed by the Department for Culture, Media and Sport.

 Ben Verwaayen and Bill Emmott will take up their positions from this month, each for a period of four years.